supercrabtree/tape-worm/readme.md

 ![tapeworm](https://raw.githubusercontent.com/supercrabtree/tape-worm/master/media/tape-worm-header.jpg)

-Tapeworm allows you to use the full power of the DOM when testing in the browser using [tape](https://github.com/substack/tape).
+Tapeworm allows you to the DOM as a reporter when testing in the browser using [tape](https://github.com/substack/tape).

 Tapeworm adds three features to tape.